 Mind you, as a would-be Agilist, I believe that people are the main thing in good software development.
 I believe that customer engagement is critical.
 I believe that we need to be able to respond rapidly to the need for change.
 In order to do those things, I believe that we need working software that is able to be inspected, and able to be changed.

 So maybe it’s no surprise that I come back again and again to this simple, perhaps simplistic, view that squeaky clean code is critical to success.
 I’m invested at a deep personal level in good code, with good design, with good tests.
 So maybe it’s no surprise that when I find that our little iPad-focused program’s flaws are slowing us down, I generalize to all the code in the world.
 Maybe it’s confirmation bias.

 But I suggest that you don’t dismiss these notions so easily.
 Observe what happens as you work.
 Observe how the names aren’t helping.
 Observe how lack of abstractions produces duplicated code and excess confusion.
 Observe how lack of tests leaves you wondering how the program works, and wondering whether your changes work and have broken nothing.

 Feel the pain, think about what’s causing it.
 Then ask yourself if you wish today’s Code of Interest was a bit nicer.
 When you decide that you do wish it was nicer, take that as clear evidence that you’d like all your code to be nicer.
 Then make it nicer.

 Is this a moral imperative?

-Uncle Bob Martin writes about clean code.
+Uncle Bob Martin writes about “clean” code.
 His coding examples and lessons are better than mine, his books on the subject are excellent.
 By all means check them out.
+But be careful.